Survivors of acid attacks in Mexico unite to push for change

 Sayuri Herrera, Mexico City's special prosecutor for femicides, said that more acid attacks are being registered in Mexico.
 Her office is currently reviewing older cases that were originally classified as serious injuries to see if they can be reclassified as attempted femicide like Xolalpa's.

-Only three of Mexico's 32 states have classified acid attacks on women as attempted femicide.
+Only two of Mexico's 32 states have classified acid attacks on women as attempted femicide.
 Violence against women in Mexico extends far beyond acid attacks making it more difficult to gain attention.

 In the first half of the year, 1,879 women were murdered in Mexico and ore than 33,000 injured, according to federal government data.
 More than 10,000 rapes were reported and nearly 24,000 cases of domestic violence.